dwyl/learn-html5/README.md

 # Learn HTML5
 Learn how to use HTML5 (from scratch) to build websites/web applications!
+No previous knowledge needed.

 ## Some history
-In 1989,Tim Berners-Lee(working at CERN then) wrote a memo proposing an Internet-based hypertext systemwhere researchers can share documents.
-The browser and server software for this was created in the late 90's.
+In 1989, Tim Berners-Lee(working at CERN then), wrote a memo proposing an Internet-based hypertext system where researchers can share documents.
+The browser and server software for this was created in the late 90's and later became known as the World Wide Web.
+The WWW was functioning using a langiage that Berners-Lee wrote - HTML.

 ## What is HTML?
 HTML (short for **H**yper**T**ext **M**arkup **L**anguage) is basically
 everything you see on the web everyday - every website uses HTML (including GitHub, Google, Facebook, your aunt's blog, etc).
-HTML is just the structure of the page - the texts, images, buttons **but** it doesn't include the beautifiers for your page(CSS, BootStrap).
+HTML is just the structure of the page - the texts, images, buttons **but** it doesn't include the beautifiers for your page(CSS, BootStrap) although they can be inserted into the html file itself.

 ## So HTML isn't pretty?
-Plain HTML isn't but it can be made awesome looking (CSS, Bootstrap, etc) and clickable (JavaScript).
+Plain HTML isn't but it can be made awesome looking using styles and libraries(CSS, Bootstrap, etc) and clickable (JavaScript).

 ## Do I need to install anything to write html?
-Theoretycally speaking - no,you don't.
+Theoretycally speaking - no, you don't,because you probably already have everything needed.
 You can write on anything(even Word) and save it in a .html extension.
 But truth is, if you want to make your life easier, you should install some aditional software - Notepad, Visual Studio Code, gedit/vim/nano, Atom, Sublime, etc.
 There are billions of text editors that will help you out but the one you need is probably Notepad++.
 > https://notepad-plus-plus.org